Kannoura Station: Layout

 The station consisted of a side platform serving an elevated track.
-With the DMV service, the platform is not open to the public anymore, but it is possible to observe the mode change of the DMV at the Plattform entrance.
+With the DMV service, the platform is not open to the public anymore, but it is possible to observe the mode change of the DMV at the platform entrance.

 A station building on ground level houses a waiting room and a shop run by the Kannoura Women's Association (甲浦婦人会, Kannoura-fujinkai) which sells tickets as a kan'itaku agent.
 Bicycle and car parking facilities are available and bike rentals are offered.
 Access to the platform is by means of a flight of steps next to the station building.

 Asa Seaside Railway will be operating on the Asato Line by dual-mode vehicles for the first time in the world.
 The DMV runs to and from this station as trains or to and from this station as buses.
 The changeover facilities for DMV operation were constructed in 2020.